alan-turing-institute/environment-and-sustainability-gc-community/docs/strategy/community-strategy.md

 ## GC Mission, vision and values
-- Mission of the GC to "harness knowledge to best effect [...] maximise the usefulness of our existing observations [...] leverage solutions and ideas seamlessly from across disciplines [...] bridge and integrate data and deploy solutions in a timely manner to help secure our planet for future generations." ([Turing E&S GC website](https://www.turing.ac.uk/research/environment-and-sustainability)) <mark>note this mission need to be stated more explictly on the website and our materials</mark>
+- Mission of the GC to "integrate data and deploy solutions in a timely manner to help secure our planet for future generations." ([Turing E&S GC website](https://www.turing.ac.uk/research/environment-and-sustainability)) <mark>note this mission need to be stated more explictly on the website and our materials</mark>.

+</mark>Working mission: "advance world-class research and apply to real world problems".</mark>

 ## Strategy framework
 The community strategy is a set of principles which can be used to guide decision making and resource allocation within the GC.
 Development of the strategy and strategic implementation plan will follow the below framework: